 View full ADU rules →Max size: 800 sq ft (1,200 sq ft in the RE zone) per UDC §35-371 · Setbacks: 5 feet (detached ADU may be 3 ft or more from side and rear lines per UDC §35-371)

-View full ADU rules →Max size: 1,000 sq ft · Setbacks: Must meet the rear setback of the underlying district (commonly 5–10 ft for accessory structures)
+View full ADU rules →Max size: Commonly cited around 800-1,000 sq ft, but sources conflict - confirm the current cap with Fort Worth Development Services · Setbacks: Must meet the rear setback of the underlying district (commonly 5–10 ft for accessory structures)

 View full ADU rules →Max size: 35% of combined floor area up to 750 sq ft (45% up to 500 sq ft if the main dwelling is under 1,000 sq ft); new detached accessory buildings are also footprint-capped at 560 sq ft (R-5/R-6) or 650 sq ft (other R districts) · Setbacks: 5 ft (interior lots); 10 ft (corner lots)